-Pacific Hydrographic Branch has completed an evaluation and chart application of Outside Source Data from the Naval Oceanographic Office (W00102, W00103 & W00104).
+Pacific Hydrographic Branch has completed an evaluation and chart application of Outside Source Data from the Naval Oceanographic Office (W00079 - W00083 & W00091).
 I have reviewed the data, reports and compilation to the chart.
 Data are suitable for nautical charting except where specifically recommended in the Evaluation and Quality Assurance Memorandum and Chart Application Memorandum.

-The south side of Oahu is currently listed as "critical" in the NOAA Hydrographic Survey Priorities (NHSP).
-This area should be considered surveyed adequately enough to be removed from the critical area in the NHSP, since LIDAR provided adequate depth information in the near shore areas and multibeam provided complete coverage in the areas where it was utilized.
-However, additional fieldwork including side-scan and/or multibeam surveys of Pearl Harbor and Approaches is recommended next time a survey asset is at this location in order to complete bottom search and object detection requirements in areas where only LIDAR was conducted.
-These areas where only LIDAR was conducted should be reclassified as "Priority 1" and where multibeam coverage was completed the area should be reclassified as "Priority 4".
+Within the 2007 NOAA Hydrographic Survey Priorities (NHSP), the west side of Oahu is listed as "Priority 4", and the area off Barbers Point is listed as "Critical Area".
+Except as noted in the Evaluation and Quality Assurance Memorandum and Chart Application Memorandum, LIDAR provided adequate depth information in the near shore areas and multibeam provided complete coverage in the areas where it was utilized.
+However, additional fieldwork including side-scan and/or multibeam surveys of AWOIS items, approaches to harbors, anchorage areas, and the offshore pipeline corridor and terminal off Barbers Point is recommended the next time a survey asset is at this location in order to complete bottom search and object detection requirements in areas where only LIDAR was acquired.
+These areas where only LIDAR was conducted should remain classified as "Priority 2" and where multibeam coverage was completed the area should be reclassified as "Priority 4".

-The survey area where LIDAR was utilized should be classified as Category of Zones of Confidence (CATZOC) "B" if used to update ENC's (Full seafloor coverage not achieved; uncharted features, hazardous to surface navigation are not expected but may exist.
-Controlled, systematic survey to standard accuracy.).
+Survey data acquired by LIDAR should be classified as Category of Zones of Confidence (CATZOC) "B" if used to update ENC's (Seafloor Coverage: Full seafloor coverage not achieved; uncharted features, hazardous to surface navigation are not expected but may exist.
+Typical Survey Characteristics: Controlled, systematic survey to standard accuracy.).

-The survey area where multibeam was utilized should be classified as Category of Zones of Confidence (CATZOC) "A2" if used to update ENC's (Full seafloor ensonification or sweep.
-All significant seafloor features detected and depths measured.)
+The survey area where multibeam was acquired should be classified as Category of Zones of Confidence (CATZOC) "A2" if used to update ENC's (Seafloor Coverage: Full seafloor ensonification or sweep.
+All significant seafloor features detected and depths measured.
+Typical Survey Characteristics: Controlled, Systematic Survey to Standard Accuracy; using modern survey echosounder with sonar or mechanical sweep).

-ce: Chief, HSD Operations Branch N/CS31
+cc: Chief, HSD Operations Branch N/CS31